muhammadimran021/CI-CD-With-Github-Actions-And-FastLane/README.md

-# Fastlane Firebase App Distribution using Github Actions
+# Firebase App Distribution using Github Actions & Fastlane

 GitHub action pipelines with fastLane for app distribution